Learn how to bet on snooker in this guide to betting on snooker online.

-Bookies and punters, however, tend to disagree, and the sport finds itself with not only an increasing presence globally but also as one of the leading sports to bet on with most major companies.
+However, sportsbooks and bettors disagree and the sport finds itself with not only an increasing presence globally but also as one of the leading sports to bet on with most online betting sites.

-While the majority of major snooker games still place in the UK, the sport has expanded in recent years, with Asia, in particular, embracing it and holding some major tournaments.
+While the majority of major snooker games still place in the United Kingdom, the sport has expanded in recent years, with Asia embracing it and playing host to some major tournaments.

 The typical snooker season is comprised of major tournaments that run throughout the year, with the snooker season literally running from May to May and then just starting again.

-It is very common for bookmakers to live stream snooker events.
+It is very common for online betting sites to live stream snooker events.

 Match result: The most common type of bet placed in sport is the simple results bet, where you choose whether or not player A or player B will win the game.